ArthurBeznik/42_codam_Born2beRoot/README.md

 ## `sudo` strict rules
-- Max _3 attempts_ on authentication using `sudo` in event of incorrect password.
+- Max 3 attempts on authentication using `sudo` in event of incorrect password.
-- Display _custom message on error_ due to incorrect password when using `sudo`.
+- Display custom message on error due to incorrect password when using `sudo`.
-- _Archive each action_ using `sudo`, both inputs and outputs.
+- Archive each action using `sudo`, both inputs and outputs.
 Log file to be saved in `/var/log/sudo/` folder.
 - `TTY` mode has to be enabled for security reasons.
-- For security reasons the paths that can be used by `sudo` must be _restricted_.
+- For security reasons the paths that can be used by `sudo` must be restricted.
 Example: `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin`
-- ***During eval:***
+- **During eval:**
   - `sudo` properly installed.
   - assign new user to the `sudo` group.
   - explain value and operation of `sudo` using examples of your choice.